frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 He used to say that we all suffer from a hole in the heart, and that hole can only be filled by God.

-Another spiritual writer likes to say that our religion is a religion of the heart.
+Another spiritual writer likes to say that our religion is "a religion of the heart" (John Wesley, *Works*).

 Scripture speaks a lot about the heart: